javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 </plugin>
 ```

-Depending on what options you use (language, serializer, etc), you will have to update your POM.
+You will have to download and save your spec somewhere, and depending on what options you use (language, serializer, etc)
+and how your project is set up, you will have to add dependencies to your POM.

+I only generated a client for Kotlin since the clients have different dependencies
+but you can just switch `kotlin` to `java` in the plugin config above to get a Java client.

 Using the client is very straightforward in Kotlin: